GeotrekCE/Geotrek-rando-v3/docs/customization.md

 NB: For "report" and "reservationWidget" sections with `anchors` set to `true`, anchor links are not displayed like other elements, but by a dedicated icon.

-- In the `footer.json` file, you can define social networks, informations about your organization, and some links (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/footer.json).
+- In the `footer.json` file, you can define social networks, informations about your organization, and some links (see [example](https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/footer.json)).

   - Social networks: `facebook`, `twitter`, `youtube`, `instagram` or `fallback`.
   - Contact information such as your name, address, phone number and email.
   - Links based on the key pair `label`/`url` (can be based on translation labels for multilingual) and/or the key `informationID` whose value is equal to a flatpage identifier.

-- `filter.json` to define filters to hide, their order and values (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/filter.json).
+- `filter.json` to define filters to hide, their order and values (see [example](https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/filter.json).
 If you want to :

   - Hide some of filters, you have to override their properties with `"display": false`.
   - Change the label for some filters, you need to define `translatedKey`, and copy the values into the translation files.